nordseele/hans/docs/install.md

 Password : "hhhhhhhh" (you can change the password later in /etc/comitup.conf if you wish)

-Open http://hans.local then choose a network connected to internet and enter the details.
+If you wish to connect the Pi to another network, open http://hans.local then choose a network connected to internet and enter the details.

 ## Notes

-If you wish to connect the Pi to another network

-If you wish to connect to the Pi directly (re-activate the hotspot)
+If you wish to connect to re-activate the hotspot):

 ssh to the Pi and `comitup-cli` and type *d*